-Various disadvantages stated by some of the literature can affect the quality of learning, learning outcomes, and student satisfaction.
+Various disadvantages 22 ted by some of the literature can affect the quality of learning, learning outcomes, and student satisfaction.
 The literature review shows that various factors can affect student satisfaction and the quality of learning outcomes, including the presence of lecturers in online settings, the interaction between students - lecturers, learning content, online-offline connection design in blended learning (Nortvig et al. 2018).

-The results of initial observations interviews showed and that unpreparedness for sudden e-learning situations due to the pandemic greatly affected learning conditions both from the side of students, lecturers, and online learning settings.
-In everyday situations, online learning is carried out very Even in minimally. some private institutions, there is no single course that applies online or blended learning.
-This phenomenon is a challenge for the campus environment because the COVID-19 pandemic demands rapid adaptation of various components that support online learning.
+The results of initial observations and interviews showed unpreparedness for sudden e-learning situations due to the pandemic greatly affected learning conditions both from the side of students, lecturers, and online learning settings.
+In everyday situations, online learning is carried out very minimally.
+Even in some private institutions, there is no single course that applies online or blended learning.
+This phenomenon is a challenge for the campus environment because the COVID-19 pandemic demands rapid adaptation of various components that support on learning.
 This study aimed to determine the factors that influence student satisfaction in online learning during the COVID-19 pandemic at a private nursing institution in Bekasi City..